zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Public Speaking at ExpoDay
 Public speaking is a core skill of the MPC.
 ExpoDay is practice.
 Writing and public speaking serve different purposes.
 [Read this essay to understand why](http://paulgraham.com/speak.html).
 Put simply, writing generates, clarifies, and organizes ideas.
 Speaking convinces, entertains, and inspires action.
 A creator needs both.

 Your book review or essay should be a clean and accurate exposition of the book.
 But your ExpoDay presentation is your chance to engage more creatively with the ideas.
-These are not book reports or 'class presentations' like Middle School.
+These are not book reports or 'class presentations' like middle school.
 Get critical with the ideas.
 Put your own spin on them.
 Express an argument, point out something insightful or strange.

 By default, everyone gives a 5-7 minute TED-talk style lecture on the subject.
 But ExpoDay has an open format.
 You can suggest something else instead.